TimingJL/raddit/README.md

 	git commit -am ‘Generate Link Scaffold’
 	git checkout master
 	git merge link_scaffold
-we’d merge the branch into the master branch
+We’d merge the branch into the master branch

 # Create users (Sign in and Sign out)
-we use the gem called `devise`.
+We use the gem called `devise`.
 To do this, we start  by creating a new branch
 	git checkout -b add_users
-To install ‘devise’, we are going to https://rubygems.org/gems/devise
+To install ‘devise’, we are going to
+https://rubygems.org/gems/devise
-we need to add `gem ‘devise’` to our Gemfile
+We need to add `gem ‘devise’` to our Gemfile

 To install, we need to run
 	bundle install